Review · Men's Health

 1 source attached

-• Quick-start checklist — a one-page printable to keep the daily habits on track.
-Useful only if you actually do them.
+• A quick-start checklist.
+A one-page printable to track daily Kegels or habits.
+Useful only if you actually do the exercises.

-• Bonus materials — a “Stamina Cheat Sheet” summary and one or two extra videos on libido and confidence.
+• Bonus materials.
+Often a “Stamina Cheat Sheet” (a summary of the steps) and maybe one or two extra videos on libido or testosterone.
+These are filler — designed to increase the perceived value of the $33 price tag.

 What it costs and how the refund works